Pedestrian-on-vehicle wrecks are rare, but when they happen it's important for the pedestrian to know their rights in Texas.

 Pedestrians at a crosswalk must obey the "walk/don't walk" lights and must yield to oncoming traffic when the "don't walk" sign is lit.
 However, pedestrians always have the right of way.
 If a pedestrian chooses to cross a road at the wrong time, they could be at-fault if they were hit, though drivers still (as always) have a duty to watch out for the safety of pedestrians on the road.

-If this sounds like a lot of back and fourth, that's because it is.
+If this sounds like a lot of back and forth, that's because it is.
 Essentially, both driver and pedestrians are responsible for acting safely.

 At any point where there isn't a crosswalk, traffic has the right of way.
 However, if you were hit at a point without a crosswalk, you should again consult an attorney since your case will have to be looked at on an individual basis.